cloudchacho/hedwig-python/docs/settings.rst

 **HEDWIG_MESSAGE_ROUTING**

 A dict of Hedwig message types, with values as topic names.
 The key is a tuple of message type and major version pattern of the schema.
-An entry is required for every message type that the app wants to consumer or publish.
+An entry is required for every message type that the app wants to publish.
+For publishing cross-project topic messages, instead of topic name, use:
+- AWS - a tuple of topic name and AWS account id (must exist in the same region)
+- Google - a tuple of topic name and GCP project id

 It's recommended that major versions of a message be published on separate topics.

-required; ``dict[tuple[string, string], string]``
+required; ``dict[tuple[string, string], Union[string, Tuple[string, string]]]``

 **HEDWIG_PRE_PROCESS_HOOK**